hassio-addons/addon-tailscale/tailscale/DOCS.md

 The Stopped status is deemed unhealthy by default.

+Note: If the network is down, the add-on will be restarted only once.

 Note: The add-on's health is checked by Home Assistant in each 30s, ie. the effective resolution of this option is 30s, not 1s.